 DURING COVID-19 please read and apply to our current Admissions policy.
 Please also note the adjustment to the Appeals Arrangements, as outlined in the DfE statement set out below.

-Have a look at our video tours conducted by our reception teachers, Miss Molly and Miss Lily, made for those children who started Reception this year.
+Have a look at our video tours conducted by our reception teachers by clicking on their names here: Miss Molly and Miss Lily.
+These were made for those children who started Reception this year.
 It will give you a little insight into our Reception classes, during this time when we can't offer you Open Days.
-Go to 'Classes' and 'Welcome to Reception' and click on the videos.

 Our pupil admission number (PAN) is 60; 20 places are allocated for church membership and are applied for using the church supplementary form (see attachment below) and the remaining 40 are allocated as per our admissions criteria as stipulated in our Admissions Policy, attached below.
 A map outlining the boundary of the admissions area is also attached below.